ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 As far back as 1989 Glassberg suggested that although the species had always been local and uncommon in the northeast, it appeared to have declined over much of the area (Glassberg 1989).
 Cech (2005) wrote that during the decade he spent preparing his book he encountered Bronze Coppers just twice, finding them absent at many formerly reliable sites.
 He concludes, “This is a troubled species that needs stewardship in our increasingly urbanized region.”

 Bronze Copper should benefit from the preservation of sedgy wet meadow habitat, kept open through light grazing or occasional mowing.
 Several writers have noted that it apparently tolerates some degree of disturbance in wet meadows; for example in northern New Jersey it been found in agricultural upland areas within the floodplains of larger streams (Gochfeld/Burger 1997; Wander and Wander 2009).
 At Appleton Farms in Ipswich Massachusetts it has been found in conjunction with moderately grazed wet meadows.
-Coexistence with non-industrial agriculture may be possible.
+Coexistence with low-impact, non-industrial agriculture may be possible.

-© Sharon Stichter 2010, 2011
+© Sharon Stichter 2010, 2011, 2012, 2013, 2014

-page updated 9-24-2012
+page updated 10-11-2014

 literature cited